m-parchami/awsomecv/magic_webcam/README.md

 ```
 As long as you have OpenCV installed, the python version doesn't matter.

 After running the script, if everything goes well, you will see a "calibration" window.
-On this window you must specify 3 points using your left mouse button.
+On this window, you must specify 3 points using your left mouse button.
 These points will be used for an affine transform.
-The selected cordinates will become **Top Left**, **Top Right**, and **Bottom Left** respectively.
+The selected coordinates will become **Top Left**, **Top Right**, and **Bottom Left** respectively.

 As you can see, the output of this code can be viewed as an OpenCV window.
 Unfortunately, that's not always the case!
 You may also want to share the output in an online platform such as Skype(or any other application which uses your webcam).
-Of course you can always use the "screen sharing" feature provided by the platform itself, however,  it would take too much unnecessary bandwidth and also, lower your computer's performance during the presentation.
-In the following I will provide you a fairly simple way to stream this output(transformed images) as a fake webcam.
+Of course, you can always use the "screen sharing" feature provided by the platform itself, however,  it would take too much unnecessary bandwidth and also, lower your computer's performance during the presentation.
+In the following, I will provide you a fairly simple way to stream this output(transformed images) as a fake webcam.
 These instructions will work on Linux.
-Of course you can still use the basic feature(affine transform resulting in a window) on any operating system having `python` and `OpenCV` installed.
+Of course, you can still use the basic feature(affine transform resulting in a window) on any operating system having `python` and `OpenCV` installed.

 # Step 1